dgumustel/nlp_predictive_models/README.md

 ### Data Collection

-I used [Pushshift's](https://github.com/pushshift/api) API to full 5,000 posts from r/DMAcademy, 5,000 posts from r/truezelda, 5,000 comments from r/PoliticalDiscussion in 2012, and 5,000 comments from r/PoliticalDiscussion in 2020.
+I used [Pushshift's](https://github.com/pushshift/api) API to pull 5,000 posts from r/DMAcademy, 5,000 posts from r/truezelda, 5,000 comments from r/PoliticalDiscussion in 2012, and 5,000 comments from r/PoliticalDiscussion in 2020.

 ---